LastExitCode in PowerShell

 It is important to understand the $?

 command before using it here.
-According to PowerShell definitions of different commands, the $?
+In PowerShell, $?

 Based on the last command executed, it returns a Boolean value, True